Beware the Fish

 Beware The Fish! is the third installment in the Macdonald Hall Series, and it continues to follow the two main characters Bruno and Boots along with the ensemble students of Macdonald Hall.
-This, along with The Zucchini Warriors, is one of the few titles in the series which didn't have a title change like the rest of the books did.
+This, along with The Zucchini Warriors, is one of the few titles in the series which did not have a title change like the rest of the books did.
 And like all the other books, it received new, younger-appealing cover art and was rewritten to apply to contemporary society, economy and technology.
 It was written in 1980 by Gordon Korman.

 Plot

 Macdonald Hall is having a severe budget problem.
 The Headmaster, William R. Sturgeon or by his nickname, The Fish, is taking budgetary measures like lowering dormitory temperatures and removing junk food from the menus in the cafeteria.
 When Bruno and Boots figure this out after being forced into Dormitory 2 with Elmer Drimsdale when he closes the third dorm building, they decide to try to gain Macdonald Hall some publicity in order to enroll more students and solve their money problems.
 Elmer Drimsdale comes up with a new machine that mimics a broadcasting system, with a lens and microphone pointed at a labeled diagram of a Pacific king salmon, but he informs the hopeful two that it won't broadcast further than the room.
 Still, Bruno uses it to channel his frustrations by pretending to be a conspirator of an evil fish organization (never appearing on camera but narrating the plans of the conspiracy).
 Unknown to Elmer and Bruno, the device can actually broadcast a radius of 43 kilometres around the school and overpower all commercial television broadcasts on its frequency within that range.

 Meanwhile, everyone is trying to think of ideas of coming up with publicity.
 This leads to the idea of breaking the world record of the largest tin can pyramid.
 During the nights of the weekend almost the entire student body leaves the property to go and collect soda cans from nearby townships and villages.
 Bruno and Boots go all the way to Toronto, hitching a ride in the morning on a school bus field trip back to Ms. Scrimmage's Finishing School For Young Ladies, the girls' school across from Macdonald Hall.

 Throughout the novel two undercover agents stay in separate rooms right next to each other at a hotel in the town of Chutney, one from the RCMP, the other from the OPP, investigating the fish conspiracy that people had been complaining about seeing on their televisions.
 They are both at first under the impression that the other is "The Fish," the head of the evil organization, but soon trace the broadcasts back to Macdonald Hall.